 - In Fullmetal Alchemist, Roy Mustang sears his own wound closed after getting stabbed by Lust.
-It's not permanent, and he winds up collapsing shortly afterwards and has to go to the hospital, and he even admits that in doing so, he almost passed out from the pain.
-Still a CMOA.
+It's only a temporary measure, though, and he winds up collapsing shortly afterwards and has to go to the hospital, and he even admits that in doing so, he almost passed out from the pain.

 - Natsu of Fairy Tail does this to one of his guildmates (only in the manga).

 - In the fifth Kara no Kyoukai movie Paradox Spiral, Enjou Tomoe presses the stub left over after his arm fell off against a very hot slab of metal to seal it up.
 Even if the act itself is somewhat worthless since he's a fake human, and the stub wasn't even bleeding... it's the thought that counts.

 - Possibly trying to burn shut his shoulder to stop the gears inside falling out.

 - In Pokémon Special, Entei's flames apparently have some kind of healing power as it cured Blaine of his Mewtwo cancer.

 - Baki the Grappler has Baki sterilizing the bite Ando got from the Yasha Ape by spreading gunpowder on it and setting it off.

 - Blue Exorcist the Impure King arc shows Rin using his blue flames in this way.
 His way is more interesting and most likely valid; he burns away the disease and every piece of the Impure King specifically targeting it while leaving all the exorcists, plants and whatnot unharmed.
 He had to use a purification mantra and needed help from a high ranked demon as well, but the targeting was all him.

 - Thorgal uses a hot knife to amputate an injured man's mangled fingers.